MicrosoftDocs/winrt-api/windows.management.update/windowsupdatescancompletedeventargs_updates.md

 ## -description

-A collection of [WindowsUpdate](./windowsupdate.md) objects discovered by the scan that triggered the scan completed event.
+Gets a collection of [WindowsUpdate](./windowsupdate.md) objects discovered by the scan that triggered the scan-completed event.

 ## -property-value

+A collection of [WindowsUpdate](./windowsupdate.md) objects discovered by the scan that triggered the scan-completed event.

 ## -remarks

 ## -see-also

 ## -examples